jwontano/autophot/README.md

 For an example of what light curves can be used for see Montano et al. 2022 (ApJL) or the AGN Space Telescope Optical Reverberation Mapping 2 (STORM 2) project publications.

-I am an astronomy researcher so note that when looking at my code.
+I am an astronomy researcher so keep that in mind when looking at my code :).
 If you have improvements, advice, and/or questions I am open to hearing them.

+Things to be added in the future
+  - Jupyter notebook example with plots